December 10, 2024

 SymptomCauseSolution

-Yellowing LeavesOverwateringDry soil, trim roots, repot
+Yellow LeavesOverwateringDry soil, trim the roots, then repot

 Brown TipsUnderwateringWater consistently

-Drooping StemsLow LightIncrease light exposure
+Drooping StemsLow LightIncrease the light

 How Often to Check Your ZZ Plant